pjuda/ada-project/README.md

 ## Data description
 It appears that the Amazon review dataset consists of set of CSV files containing information about the product itself but also all reviews link to that product.
-A non-exhastiv list of data's caracteristics:
+A non-exhaustiv list of data's caracteristics:

 - Product's ID
 - Product's category